I do think a carpenter needs a good hammer to bang in the nail.Oliver Reed

-You cannot purchase a hammer handle like the one we will discuss in this series, and no one can make it for you.
+Gentle Reader cannot purchase a hammer handle like the one we will discuss in this series, and no one can make it for you.
 A hand-forged gennou head fitted with a handle made in accordance with the guidelines presented in this series will become a unique lifetime tool and the sure sign of a superior craftsman.
 More importantly, it will help you work more efficiently and precisely, make the joints in your shoulders, arms and hands hurt less, and give you greater confidence in your skills.

 If you think this all sounds too good to be true, I challenge you to put it to the test.
 In fact, there is a series of performance tests listed in the last post of this series (when it is published, see link at the end of this post) that will allow you to generate hard proof of the truth of these claims for yourself.
 You will be impressed with the results.

-While Japanese hammers are the primary focus of this series, you can apply the ergonomic principles and solutions I will describe to all varieties of hammer and axe handles.
+While Japanese hammers are the primary focus of this series, you can apply the ergonomic principles and solutions I will describe to all varieties of hammer handles.

 Modern Tools: Marketing, Design & Manufacturing

 I grew up using hammers designed for maximum sales in a competitive marketplace of amateurs, of the type I call “One Size Fits Nobody.”
 Back then they were made in the USA, but nowadays they are cheaply mass-produced in China.
-Prices are rock-bottom, and quality is focused solely on getting an attractive product out the door at the right price-point while fending off the hordes of snaggle-tooth slavering lawyers that specialize in product liability and personal injury lawsuits.
-To these corporations, you and I are beasts in a herd, of no import beyond the content of our wallets and our willingness to open them.
+Prices are rock-bottom, and quality is focused solely on getting an attractive product to the big-box retailers at the right price-point while fending off the slavering hordes of snaggle-tooth lawyers that specialize in product liability and personal injury lawsuits.
+To these corporations, you and I are beasts in a herd, of no import beyond the contents of our wallets and our willingness to empty them.